earth-system-radiation/pyRTE-RRTMGP/docs/source/user_guide/usage.md

 The `pyrte_rrtmgp` package contains the following submodules:

 - `pyrte_rrtmgp.pyrte_rrtmgp`: The main module that provides access to a subset of RTE-RRTMGP's Fortran functions in Python.
 The functions available in this module mirror the Fortran functions (see below).
 You can think of this as the low-level implementation that allows you to access the respective Fortran functions directly in Python.
 See [](low_level_interface) for more information.
-- `pyrte_rrtmgp.rte`: A high-level module that provides a more user-friendly Python interface for select RTE functions.
+- `pyrte_rrtmgp.kernels.rte`: A high-level module that provides a more user-friendly Python interface for select RTE functions.
 This module is still under development and will be expanded in future releases.
 See [](module_ref) for details.
-- `pyrte_rrtmgp.rrtmgp`: A high-level module that provides a more user-friendly Python interface for select RRTMGP functions.
+- `pyrte_rrtmgp.kernels.rrtmgp`: A high-level module that provides a more user-friendly Python interface for select RRTMGP functions.
 This module is still under development and will be expanded in future releases.
 See [](module_ref) for details.
 - `pyrte_rrtmgp.utils`: A module that provides utility functions for working with RTE-RRTMGP data.
 This module is still under development and will be expanded in future releases.
 See [](module_ref) for details.

 ```{seealso}